huxueyu/guoyin.wang/_pages/about.md

 Please drop me an email with your CV if you are interested.
 Open Positions:
 - Research Interns
-- 2024 Fall Graduates
+- Class of 2026 Graduates
-- 2025 Fall Summer Interns
+- 2025 Summer Interns
 - Experienced Professionals

 Latest News
 ======
+- [2025.05] Two paper were accepted by ACL 2025 (one Oral and one Poster) main conference and two by findings.
 - [2025.03] I joined Alibaba to lead Qwen Pilot.
 - [2025.02] I served as Area Chair for ARR 2025 Feb.
 - [2025.01] One paper was accepted by NAACL 2025 main conference and one by findings.